-The Association of Texas Midwives philosophy is that midwives should be trained by other midwives, be that training in a school or through apprenticeship.
-The ATM Midwifery Training Program has been educating midwives for over 35 years.
+The Association of Texas Midwives believes that midwives should be trained by other midwives, be that training in a school or through apprenticeship.
+The school has been educating midwives for over 35 years.
 We are dedicated to providing a quality education program that will prepare the midwife for the provision of safe, competent, and high quality care.
-Our education program is specifically designed to facilitate student integration of academic learning with the clinical training received with an experienced midwife-preceptor.
+Our school is specifically designed to facilitate student integration of academic learning with the clinical training received with an experienced midwife-preceptor.

 The ATM Midwifery Training Program (ATMMTP) has been an approved midwifery education program by the Texas Midwifery Board since 1999, with current approval through the Texas Department of Licensing and Regulation (TDLR.)
 ATMMTP graduates are eligible to take the North American Registry of Midwives (NARM) exam as a Texas agency candidate, and upon successful completion, to obtain the Texas midwifery license.
 The graduate will also qualify for the NARM Certified Professional Midwife (CPM) credential.

 The ATMMTP is an eight-part comprehensive midwifery education program utilizing direct assessment of student learning.
-Curriculum is based on the Midwives Alliance of North America standards for practice and "Core Competencies for Basic Midwifery Practice", and incorporates NARM educational requirements.
-These requirements are met through a variety of methods, including flexible but structured home and internet based coursework, required reading, research, and community projects.
+Curriculum is based on the Midwives Alliance of North America standards for practice and the most current "Core Competencies for Basic Midwifery Practice".
+All NARM educational and clinical requirements are met during the program.
+Requirements are met through a variety of methods, including flexible but structured home and internet based coursework, required reading, research, and community projects.
 Each of the 8 parts, or modules, ends with classroom time in the form of mandatory workshops where review, application, integration, and examination occur.
 The program's expected completion period is approximately 34 months, including the required clinical component.

 The academic portion of the ATMMTP is divided into eight (8) Study Modules with related workshops.